-The Game Innovation Lab in collaboration with Babycastles hosted the series Indie Tech Talks.
-Pioneers and influential developers in the field of gaming talked to the audience about their work, followed by an informal talk with our host and Assistant professor at NYU Poly, Andy Nealen.
+The Game Innovation Lab in collaboration with Babycastles hosts a series Indie Tech Talks.
+Pioneers and influential developers in the field of gaming talk to the audience about their work, followed by an informal talk with our host and Assistant professor at NYU Polytechnic School of Engineering, Andy Nealen.
 Stay tuned to our website for more exciting events happening in the Game Innovation Lab.

 Scott Anderson, creator of Shadow Physics, spoke about using technology for gameplay innovations, specifically signed distance fields.

 Kaho Abe is currently the Artist in Residence at the Game Innovation Lab at NYU Poly, where she researches and builds games that utilize technology to bring people together face to face.

 Kevin talks about his work, why he thinks it might be time for a 3D revolution in the indie scene, and the benefits of being a mediocre programmer.

 Ivan Safrin takes a look at the motivation behind writing a cross-platform development framework from scratch, discusses why open source tools are key to the future of independent game development and attempts to answer once and for all if it's a really good or a really terrible idea to spend years reinventing the wheel.

 Cindy Poremba is a digital media researcher, artist and curator, exploring the intersection of documentary, videogames and interactive art.
 She is interested in the intersection between creation practices and technology– specifically how meaning is read through digital technologies.
 Her research explores documentary in videogames and digital media, art and independent videogames (particularly the new arcade movement), emerging artistic/cultural practice related to photography, videogames and robotic technologies, and research-creation methodology in interactive art and design.

 Indie Tech Talk 06 was cancelled due to Hurricane Sandy